camunda/camunda-docs-manual/content/reference/rest/task/get-query.md

 Queries for tasks that fulfill a given filter.
-The size of the result set can be retrieved by using the [Get Task Count]({{< relref "reference/rest/task/get-query-count.md" >}}) method.
+The size of the result set can be retrieved by using the [Get Task Count]({{< ref "/reference/rest/task/get-query-count.md" >}}) method.

 {{< note title="Security Consideration" class="warning" >}}
   There are several query parameters (such as `assigneeExpression`) for specifying an EL expression.
 These are disabled by default to prevent remote code execution.
-See the section on <a href="{{< relref "user-guide/process-engine/securing-custom-code.md">}}">security considerations for custom code</a> in the user guide for details.
+See the section on <a href="{{< ref "/user-guide/process-engine/securing-custom-code.md">}}">security considerations for custom code</a> in the user guide for details.
 {{</note>}}

 # Method